ajappdev/SemanticSimilarity/README.md

 ## Author

-SemanticApp is developed and maintained by [Your Name].
-Feel free to reach out for questions, feedback, or contributions.
+SemanticApp is developed and maintained by Ajbar Alae in February 2024.
+Feel free to reach out for questions, feedback, or contributions at alae1ajbar@gmail.com

 ---